 Yep ... those trendy New Year's resolutions that are so popular to talk about.
 You made them yesterday.
 Now it is time to 'Cowboy Up' and dig in and do them.

 Don't even bother.

 But if you did not write them down so you can see them then they might as well not exist.
 Writing them down is the equivalent of making a personal contract with yourself.
 Thinking about it (the gentleman's handshake) is one thing.
 But we all know that handshake contracts can be dangerous.
-Actually writing it down make you legally bound with yourself to actually perform said services.
-Plus you don't ever want to break a contract that you can see taped to the bathroom mirror every morning so you?
+Actually, writing it down make you legally bound with yourself to actually perform said services.
+Plus, you don't ever want to break a contract that you can see taped to the bathroom mirror every morning?